Sweden hopes Nobel awards austerity will go unnoticed

 "There have been some cuts," Nobel Foundation Executive Director Lars Heikensten told reporters, but refusing to give any details.
 "You will not notice them."

-For more than a century, the foundation has managed the roughly $450 million (279 million pounds) capital that forms the base for the awards, donated in the will of dynamite inventor Alfred Nobel.
+For more than a century, the foundation has managed the roughly $450 million capital that forms the base for the awards, donated in the will of dynamite inventor Alfred Nobel.
 But in recent years returns have suffered amid the global crisis.

 "We are in this forever and we should safeguard it (the prize)," said Heikensten, a former Swedish central bank chief known for reducing staff during his tenure.